Teuvo Hakkarainen: Death penalty

-On 16 December 2015, a member of Finnish Parliament, a member of Finns Party, Hakkarainen inquired Minister of Justice, also member of the same party, if capital punishment could be re-enacted, referring to the court case against two asylum seekers.
+On 16 December 2015, as a member of Finnish Parliament and a representative of the Finns Party, Hakkarainen inquired the Minister of Justice, a member of the same party, if capital punishment could be re-enacted, referring to the court case against two asylum seekers.
 They were suspected of 11 murders committed with terrorist intent in Iraq, but were released.

 Racism

 In April 2011, Hakkarainen openly expressed his opinions towards black people and Muslims in an interview with Helsingin Sanomat.
 During the interview Hakkarainen used a pejorative word neekeriukko (which translates to male "negro" or "nigger" and is considered as an offensive racial slur).
 He also made a mocking imitation of the Islamic call to prayer.

 The Ombudsman for Minorities of Finland, Eva Biaudet, asked the Prosecutor General of Finland to investigate if Hakkarainen may be guilty in some crimes according to the criminal codex for example incitement to ethnic or racial hatred.
 Later The Finnish Police announced that they did not feel that comments made by Hakkarainen give cause for a criminal investigation.
 Police proposed to the Prosecutor General that no criminal investigation should be launched, saying that Hakkarainen's comments were an exercise of free speech, and not hate speech.
-Hakkarainen defended his statements by claiming that he comes from a rural background.
+Hakkarainen defended the language he had used by stating that he comes from a rural background.

 In January 2017, Hakkarainen was convicted of incitement against an ethnic group.